lingpy/lingpy/README.md

 ```
 Depending on which easy_install or pip version you use, either the Python2 or the Python3 version of LingPy will be installed.

-If you want to install LingPy the current GitHub version on your system, open a terminal and type in the following:
+If you want to install the current GitHub version of LingPy on your system, open a terminal and type in the following:
 ```bash
 $ git clone https://github.com/lingpy/lingpy/
 $ cd lingpy